Preterm birth: Survival

 The chance of survival at 22 weeks is about 6%, while at 23 weeks it is 26%, 24 weeks 55% and 25 weeks about 72% as of 2016.
 With extensive treatment up to 30% of those who survive birth at 22 weeks survive longer term as of 2019.
 The chances of survival without long-term difficulties is less.
 Of those who survive following birth at 22 weeks 33% have severe disabilities.
-In the developed world overall survival is about 90% while in low-income countries survival rates are about 10%.
+In the developed world, overall survival is about 90% while in low-income countries survival rates are about 10%.

 Some children will adjust well during childhood and adolescence, although disability is more likely nearer the limits of viability.
 A large study followed children born between 22 and 25 weeks until the age of 6 years old.
-Of these children, 46 percent had moderate to severe disabilities such as cerebral palsy, vision or hearing loss and learning disabilities, 34 percent had mild disabilities, and 20 percent had no disabilities.
-12 percent had disabling cerebral palsy.
-Up to 15 out of 100 premature infants have significant hearing loss.
+Of these children, 46% had moderate to severe disabilities such as cerebral palsy, vision or hearing loss and learning disabilities, 34% had mild disabilities, and 20% had no disabilities; 12% had disabling cerebral palsy.
+Up to 15% of premature infants have significant hearing loss.

 As survival has improved, the focus of interventions directed at the newborn has shifted to reduce long-term disabilities, particularly those related to brain injury.
 Some of the complications related to prematurity may not be apparent until years after the birth.
 A long-term study demonstrated that the risks of medical and social disabilities extend into adulthood and are higher with decreasing gestational age at birth and include cerebral palsy, intellectual disability, disorders of psychological development, behavior, and emotion, disabilities of vision and hearing, and epilepsy.
-Standard intelligence tests showed that 41 percent of children born between 22 and 25 weeks had moderate or severe learning disabilities when compared to the test scores of a group of similar classmates who were born at full term.
+Standard intelligence tests showed that 41% of children born between 22 and 25 weeks had moderate or severe learning disabilities when compared to the test scores of a group of similar classmates who were born at full term.
 It is also shown that higher levels of education were less likely to be obtained with decreasing gestational age at birth.
 People born prematurely may be more susceptible to developing depression as teenagers.